 Whether or not you as an investor must pay tax on your trading profits depends entirely on whether you are categorized as a private investor or as a professional investor by the tax office.

 The 5 criteria used to determine your tax status

-Guidelines published by The Federal Tax Administration list 5 criteria to be used by tax offices in determining the tax status of investors.
+Guidelines published by the Federal Tax Administration list 5 criteria to be used by municipal and cantonal tax offices in determining the tax status of investors.
 You can only be sure that you will not be categorized as a professional investor if you meet all of these criteria:

 - You hold securities for at least 6 months before you sell them.